So, You're thinking about a Wedding in Italy?

 • Choosing the date: As with any event, you’ll want to start by determining when and where it will be held.
 It’s a good idea to coordinate the time and day with the weather of the location.
 It can get pretty toasty in Tuscany during the summer and icy cold in the Alps during ski season, which is fine, as long as you are aware of the general temperature and what to take into consideration.
 Scheduling your outdoor ceremony at midday under the sun, won’t be such a cool idea.

-• Choosing your venue is definitely up there as one of the most important aspects of planning.
+• Choosing your wedding venue in Italy is definitely up there as one of the most important aspects of planning.
 Before you start, decide whether you are having an intimate affair or an all-out festa (‘party’ in Italian).
 Knowing a rough guest count will help you to choose a suitable and sizeable venue.
 Picking the perfect place for the ceremony can be overwhelming because honestly, there are sooo many wonderful choices for all styles and budgets.
 From the gorgeous spots you’ll find on our ‘Venues’ page to your endless instagram searches, a certain spot is sure to steal your heart, and you’ll just know it’s “the one”.
 Top tip: popular venues can get booked up years in advance so be sure to start your venue hunting right away.

 Tally the True Figures